-Automation rules can be applied as soon as the order arrives in Brightpearl, or as soon as possible after conditions are met (up to 6 months after the rule is created).
+Automation rules can be applied as soon as the order arrives in Brightpearl, or as soon as possible after conditions are met (up to 6 months after the order is created).
 Choose the 'Use default schedule' option within the Scheduling section of the rule creation screen.

 Automation checks new orders within a few minutes of them being created.
 It will then periodically check for any changes every 30 minutes for the first 24 hours, then every 12 hours for a month, then daily for five more months until all the conditions are met and the actions are applied.
 After six months, Automation stops watching the order.

 With the default schedule, new orders are checked more often than older orders so it's likely that, if using the default schedule for allocating or fulfilling, newer orders are allocated or fulfilled before older ones.
 If you want to process oldest to newest, you should use one of the daily, weekly, or monthly schedules below.

 If you want the rule you're creating to only process orders at specific times of day, you can choose a 'Daily', 'Weekly' or 'Monthly' schedule, along with a one hour slot in which your orders will be processed (it may take up to one hour to process all qualifying orders).